lbryio/lbry.tech/documents/glossary.md

 A sequence of bytes that proves that a piece of data is acknowledged by a person holding a certain *public key*.
 LBRY, like Bitcoin, uses *ECDSA* for signing transactions.
 Amounts of credits are sent through a chain of transactions: from one to another.
 Every transaction must provide a signature matching a public key defined in the previous transaction.
 This way only a proper owner of a secret *private key* associated with a given public key can spend credits further.

-### Simplified Payment Verification (SPV)
+### Simplified Payment Verification

 A scheme to validate transactions without storing the whole blockchain (only block headers) and without trusting any external service.
 Every transaction must be present with all its parent and sibling hashes in a *merkle tree* up to the root.
 SPV client trusts the most *difficult* chain of block headers and can validate if the transaction indeed belongs to a certain block header.
 Since SPV does not validate all transactions, a *51% attack* may not only cause a *double spend* (like with *full nodes*), but also make a completely invalid payment with credits created from nowhere.
 However, this kind of attack is very costly and probably more expensive than a product in question.
+Frequently abbreviated as SPV.

 ### Soft Fork